makersacademy/CV/README.md

 get teams out of countries before lockdown, and from war zones with innovative solutions.
 - I have excellent writing, editing and editorial skills.
 I'm very proud that I was the first Channel 4 News journalist to report and edit a lead story.
-- I have my voice heard in editorial meetings, face-to-face meetings with the CEO, and was asked by our presenter Jon Snow to work as the researcher on his book because of my ability to condense complex information.
 - Programmes I have worked on have won Emmy, Bafta and RTS awards for news coverage and News Programme of the Year.